Interested in trying Blue Apron meals? Read below for my really honest Blue Apron review!

 The Menu Plans and Prices

 Blue Apron offers two types of plans: The 2-Person Plan and the Family Plan.
-You can see examples of some of the different recipes they’ve offered in the past here.

 I loved that you can choose what day they will deliver your box of food, too.
 This guarantees that it will be on a day when it’s convenient for you.